Skip to content

 • Can liv players play on dp world tour?

-• Why are liv players in dp world tour events? dp world tour championship
+• Why are liv players in dp world tour events? investec south african open championship

 A host of LIV Golf players have returned to the DP World Tour on various occasions.
-Why?
-Because they can.
+But why?

-Although the DP World Tour earned the right to inflict sanctions on players who’ve moved to the Saudi-backed LIV league by competing in conflicting events without granted releases and defying the tour’s rules, this doesn’t mean they can’t play via other means.
+In 2023, the DP World Tour earned the right to inflict sanctions on players who moved to the Saudi-backed LIV league, as they were competing in conflicting events without being granted releases, which defied the tour’s rules.

-You might be sitting at home wondering why LIV players are playing on the DP World Tour when you turn on the TV this week for the DP World Tour Championship.
-Well, we want to help you understand why.
+You might be sitting at home wondering why LIV players are playing on the DP World Tour when you turn on the TV for the Investec South African Open Championship.

 Can LIV players play on DP World Tour?

-You can also play in DP World Tour events that don’t conflict with LIV events.
-In a week where there is no clash between these tours, such as at the 2025 Bapco Energies Bahrain Championship earlier in the season, LIV players that had exemptions to that event could play.
-Reed and David Puig teed it up there.
+You could also play in DP World Tour events that didn’t conflict with LIV events.
+In a week where there is no clash between these tours, LIV players who had exemptions to that event could play.

-And then there are the appeals, a seemingly newborn route for LIV Golfers who cross into the DP World Tour side of the game’s Venn diagram.
+And then there were the appeals, a seemingly newborn route for LIV Golfers who crossed into the DP World Tour side of the game’s Venn diagram.
 This first cropped up at the 2024 British Masters where Tyrrell Hatton competed while his sanctions were under an appeal process.
 Jon Rahm took this route too which made him eligible to compete on the continent.

 Advertisement